Get

 Golden Retrievers are the ultimate family dogs.
 They love children and generally get along with other pets as long as they are socialized.
 They are full of energy but are happy to expel it by joining their owner for a walk, bike ride, or throwing a ball in the park.
 Golden Retrievers also have incredible emotional intelligence and are excellent therapy and service dogs.

-They would make a perfect companion for someone who battles with anxiety or depression as they understand human emotions and have an energy that is so calm and healing.
+They make perfect companions for those with anxiety or depression as they understand human emotions and have an energy that is so calm and healing.
 While they are ideal for a big family, they will also suit an active single looking for a companion and even a senior with the energy for long daily walks.
-They have moderate grooming needs, so they are most suited to owners that can handle lots of loose hair around the home and are willing to brush their coats and clean their ears regularly.
+They have moderate grooming needs, so they are most suited to owners who can handle lots of loose hair around the home and are willing to brush their coats and clean their ears regularly.

 Pros